A shipping charge is the amount a customer is paying for shipping and delivery. The shipping charge can be added to a new order in a number of ways:

 - Select the tax code.

-- Specify the amount charged and whether there is any discount.
+- Specify the amount charged or whether there is any discount to the standard price.

 Adding shipping charges using shipping method